 - 3-D Objects Dominoes

 Bring some digital technology into your catalog of lesson hooks by using OneNote.
-You could grab the attention of your class by posing a question on a OneNote page, asking the student to create a concept map of prior knowledge or set up a digital version of I See, I Think, I Wonder.
-I did a little bit of research for you about this digital beauty and here’s some of what Amanda, a Microsoft Learning Consultant, had to say…
+You could grab the attention of your class by posing a question on a OneNote page, asking the student to create a concept map of prior knowledge, or set up a digital version of I See, I Think, I Wonder.

 Use Musical Hooks